sig-gis/SEPAL-CEO/docs_OpenMRV/AreaUncertaintyEstimation.rst

 7. Under **Area estimates,** the table shows you the area estimates, and producer’s and user’s accuracies, all of which were calculated from the error matrix and the class areas (sample weights) from the map product you are assessing.

   a.
 Estimations are broken up into simple and stratified estimates, each of which has its own confidence interval.
   b.
-In the prerequisite tutorial (see the tutorial on OpenMRV named "Sample design and stratification" under Sampling Design) we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
+In the prerequisite tutorial (see the tutorial here on OpenMRV under process "Sampling Design" and tool "SEPAL") we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
   c.
 Note that all area estimates are in map units.
   d.
 You can change your desired **confidence interval** using the slider at the top of the panel.
   e.
 You can Download area estimates as tabular data (.csv) using the button.